Udgin/blog/blog.md

 ## Restore InfluxDB in Docker - 7 August, 2017
 Tags: docker, influxdb, docker

-It is not easy to restore influxdb in official container.
-Unfortunately it is not impossible.
+It is not easy to restore influxdb in an official container.
+Unfortunately it is not possible directly.
 You need to restore db out of a container and mount restored db to the container.

 ```
 # Restoring a backup requires that influxd is stopped (note that stopping the process kills the container).